sigasi/sigasi_insights/content/manual/views.md

 {{< figure src="/img/manual/block_diagram.png" >}}

-You can open the block diagram view by right clicking in the editor and selecting **Show In \> Block Diagram**.
+You can open the Block Diagram View by right clicking in the editor and selecting **Show In \> Block Diagram**.
 Alternatively you can open the view via **Window \> Show View \> Other… \> Sigasi \> Block Diagram**.